spencersween/bt_het/README.md

 # Heterogeneous Bradley-Terry Models with Torch and R

 This package implements semi-parametric estimation of Bradley-Terry models with heterogeneity-enriched preference parameters using structural deep neural networks in R and torch.
-The econometric framework builds on Farrell, Liang, and Misra (2025) and is applied here to analyze Chatbot Arena rankings.
+The econometric framework builds off Farrell, Liang, and Misra (2025) and is applied here to analyze Chatbot Arena rankings.
 The approach supports nonparametric heterogeneity analysis in pairwise AI model comparisons, enabling interpretable assessment of model performance across different predicted conversation tasks and offering a foundation for data driven routing and model selection policies.

 ## Methodology